Dennis Price: Later years

 Price died of heart failure, complicated by a hip fracture, in Guernsey in 1973, at the age of 58.
-He was cremated at the Foulon Vale Crematorium, Guernsey, and his ashes were buried outside St. Peter's Anglican Church on Sark, next to the traditional burial plot of the seigneurs of Sark.
+He was cremated at the Foulon Vale Crematorium, Guernsey, and his ashes were buried outside St. Peter's Anglican Church on Sark, next to the traditional burial plot of the Seigneurs of Sark.

 In the book British Film Character Actors (1982), Terence Pettigrew wrote that Price's most successful screen characterisations were "refined, self-centred, caddish and contemptuous of a world inhabited by inferiors.
 Everything about him was deceptive.
 He could be penniless and still manage to look as if he owned the bank.
 But behind all that grand talk and lordly ways, there skulked, in his characters, the most ordinary of shabby, grasping souls."

 Personal life

 Price was married to the actress Joan Schofield from 1939 to 1950.
 They had two daughters.
-Price was bisexual.
+Decades after his death, it was claimed that Price was bisexual.

 In April 1954, he tried to commit suicide by gas in a London guest house.
 Public sympathy led to a revival of his career and the offer of film roles.